This post shares 10 tips for LifeProof vinyl flooring installation over a concrete slab. We chose Sterling Oak and love the perfect gray/brown color.

 4. Use a broom, a rubber mallet, a tapping block, and a piece of scrap wood.

-5. Reviews claiming you can’t score-and-snap are FAKE NEWS.
+5. Reviews claiming you can’t score-and-snap LifeProof Vinyl Flooring are wrong.

 So many of the reviews said you couldn’t score and snap this flooring.
 I was suspicious of these reviews because I didn’t think Home Depot would market this method so heavily if it were a lie. 🙂